Condensation Completion and Defects in 2+1D Topological Orders: Condensation Completion

 In this paper, we mainly focus on condensation completion of the delooping of a modular tensor category $\cC$, denoted as $\Sigma \cC\equiv \mathrm{Kar}(\mathrm{B}\cC)$, where the delooping $\mathrm{B}\cC$ is a monoidal 2-category with a single object $*$, and $\Hom_{\mathrm{B}\cC}(*,*) = \cC$.
 Let's consider the category $\cC$ that describes particles in a $2+1$D topological order.
 As for $\mathrm{B}\cC$, particles are just interpreted as $0$d domain walls between trivial $1$d defects.
-Physically, the goal of condensation completion is to obtain a fusion 2-category $\mathfrak{C}$, where objects in $\mathfrak{C}$ are all possible string-like topological defects in this topological order, 1-morphisms are all possible particle-like defects, 2-morphisms are instantons.
-Gaiotto and Johnson-freyd provided an inductive construction of the condensation completion of an $n$-category in their paper.
-Truncate their general construnction to $2$-category case, one can get a concrete workable category model of $\Sigma\cC$.
-We list the data of $\Sigma\cC$ as following, \begin{enumerate} \item Objects in $\Sigma \mathcal{C}$ are separable algebras in $\mathcal{C}$.
-Two objects $A,A'$ are isomorphic in $\Sigma \mathcal{C}$ if they are Morita equivalent algebras (see ~\ref{MoritaEqAlg}) in $\mathcal{C}$, denoted by $A\sim_{M} A’$. \item Given two separable algebras $(A,\mu_A,\Delta_A)$ and $(B,\mu_B,\Delta_B)$, the hom-category $\Hom(A,B)$ is the category of $B$-$A$ bimodules $_B \cC_A$, i.e., 1-morphisms in $\Sigma\mathcal{C}$ are bimodules in $\cC$, and 2-morphisms are bimodule maps. \item The composition of hom-category is a functor $\circ$ definded by the relative tensor product as followings,
+Physically, the goal of condensation completion is to obtain a fusion 2-category $\mathfrak{C}$, where objects in $\mathfrak{C}$ are string-like topological defects in this topological order, 1-morphisms are all possible particle-like defects, and 2-morphisms are instantons.
+Gaiotto and Johnson-Freyd provided an inductive construction of the condensation completion of an $n$-category in their paper.
+Truncate their general construction to $2$-category case, one can get a concrete workable category model of $\Sigma\cC$.
+We list the data of $\Sigma\cC$ as following (see Fig.\ref{Alg-Defects} for the physical picture), \begin{enumerate} \item Objects in $\Sigma\cC$ are separable algebras (see~\ref{SeparableAlg}) in $\mathcal{C}$.
+Two objects $A,A'$ are isomorphic in $\Sigma \mathcal{C}$ if they are Morita equivalent algebras (see~\ref{MoritaEqAlg}) in $\mathcal{C}$, denoted by $A\sim_{M} A’$. \item Given two separable algebras $(A,\mu_A, \eta_A)$ and $(B,\mu_B,\eta_B)$, the hom-category $\Hom(A,B)$ is the category of $B$-$A$-bimodules $_B \cC_A$, i.e., 1-morphisms in $\Sigma\mathcal{C}$ are bimodules in $\cC$, and 2-morphisms are bimodule maps. \item The composition of hom-category is a functor $\circ$ definded by the relative tensor product as followings,

 where $A,B,D\in\Sigma\cC$.
-The relative tensor product of algebra bimodules and bimodule maps is defined in ~\ref{RTP}.
+The relative tensor product of bimodules over algebras and bimodule maps is defined in ~\ref{RTP}.